oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 -   Two nodes EBS farm (Deployed to WebLogic Clusters of Managed Servers) hosting web, forms and concurrent managers and
 -   A single external facing node hosting web functionality to support iSupplier portal.

 Two client connection routes, internal via a WAN and externally via the internet.
 Both routes employ https which is terminated on a load-balancer.
-The internal farm employs a shared application tier home.
+The internal application cluster employs a shared application tier home.

 The reporting elements of the solution are provided using Oracle Business Intelligence Enterprise Edition 'X' together with Oracle Apex 'X' for access to archived legacy data.